Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 In this session, vfa talked about the recent topics of the price and reimbursement system in Germany, including Reserve Antibiotics as a new market access incentive, the use of Real World Evidence, the EU HTA process and methods, and the new government's The discussion on drug pricing and reimbursement in the new administration and its impact on the market was also explained.

-During the discussion, the Pharmaceutical Manufacturers Association of Japan (PMAJ) asked about the points to be discussed with the German government regarding the Joint Clinical Assessment in the EU, mandatory rebates, and support from the government for disease registries in utilizing Real World Evidence, and vfa vfa responded to these questions and provided answers on the current status.
+During the discussion, the JPMA asked about the points to be discussed with the German government regarding the Joint Clinical Assessment in the EU, mandatory rebates, and support from the government for disease registries in the utilization of Real World Evidence, and the vfa vfa responded to these questions and provided answers on the current status.

 Patient Engagement